 We all know that less is more with physical stuff.
 But Stephanie recommends applying minimalism to your schedule, too.
 Consider how often you say “yes” to an obligation without thinking through the time commitment, how it will affect your day, and if you even want to go.
 It can be very empowering to say “no” when you don’t honestly want to participate.

 If you’ve never tried minimalism before, this is an excellent way to try it out.
 During a no-spend month, you spend money only on what you need.
 This includes your rent, your essential groceries, and your utility bills.
-Everything else—like your late-night online shopping, take away food from your favorite restaurant, new clothes, etc.—is on hold for the month.
+Everything else—like your late-night online shopping, takeout from your favorite restaurant, new clothes—is on hold for the month.

 A no-spend month is a great way to not only take stock of your spending habits, but also to see what you truly need.
 You will find that you have extra time from a lack of shopping, browsing, and package tracking.
 That means it’s an excellent time to reconnect with life’s simple pleasures, like reading, hobbies that had fallen by the wayside, or playing a board game with your family.